A Passion for Wildlife

 All of our animal training relies on the principle of positive reinforcement and the animals can choose to participate or not.
 When an animal responds favorably to a request by a trainer and receives a positive reinforcer, they’re likely to repeat that behavior in the future.
 The essence of animal training is to vary the reinforcement to keep animals engaged.
 We use a variety of reinforcements in the training process; some animals prefer a massage or toy instead of a salmon.
 Each animal, and each day is different.

 Leaders in Animal Care

 When it’s time to do a health exam on an orangutan, you can’t exactly ask him to say “ahhh” — or can you?
-Routine medical examinations are essential to our animals’ health and husbandry training helps to make that happen.
+Routine medical examinations at our Animal Care Center are essential to our animals’ health and husbandry training helps to make that happen.
 Our comprehensive preventative medical program is based on our ability to work with animals comfortably and stress free.